kharchenkolab/pagoda2/doc/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-19](figure_pagoda2_walkthrough/unnamed-chunk-19-1.png)

-We next can constructr and plot a tSNE embedding.
+We next can construct and plot a tSNE embedding.
 (This can take some time to complete.)

 ```r
 r$getEmbedding(type='PCA', embeddingType='tSNE', perplexity=50,verbose=FALSE)